hackclub/hackclub/workshops/website_mockup_generator/README.md

 ## Part 2: Getting started

 ### Setting up Repl.it

-We're going to be using [Repl.it](https://repl.it), an online code editor, to write our code.
-To get started, go to [https://repl.it/languages/html](https://repl.it/languages/html).
-Your coding environment will be created in a few moments.

 We're going to be using [Repl.it](https://repl.it), an online code editor, to write this project.
 To get started, [click here to open the starter project](https://repl.it/@TechBug2012/Website-Mockup-Generator-Starter#index.html).
 Then, click the "Fork" button at the top to edit the file.